Skip to main content

 Share:

-Stopping insider threats isn’t easy.
+Spotting insider threats isn’t easy.
 There are a number of behavioral indicators that can help you see where a potential threat is coming from, but this is only half the battle.
-Reliable insider threat detection also requires tools that allow you to gather full data on user activities.
-However, fully discounting behavioral indicators is also a mistake.
-They allow you to detect users that pose increased risks of being malicious insiders and better prepare you for a potential attack by turning your attention to them.
+Efficient insider threat detection also requires comprehensive tools that allow you to monitor suspicious users’ sessions and track their activities.

-First things first: we need to define who insiders actually are.
+First things first: we need to define who insiders are.

-However, not every insider has the same level of access, and thus not every insider presents the same level of threat.
-The Verizon Insider Threat Report 2019 outlines the five most common types of dangerous insiders:
+An insider is an employee or third-party contractor with legitimate access to your critical data and systems.
+However, not every insider has the same level of access, and thus not every insider poses the same level of threat.
+Verizon outlines the five most common types of insider threats:

 • Disgruntled employees — A lot of things can make employees dissatisfied: getting turned down for a promotion or raise, poor relations with colleagues and managers, etc. Disgruntled insiders may use their position to take revenge on and cause severe harm to your company.

-• Malicious insiders — These are employees who misuse or abuse their access to steal, leak, or delete valuable corporate data out of malicious intentions.
+• Malicious insiders — These are employees who misuse or abuse their access to steal, leak, or delete valuable corporate data out of malicious intent.
 The main difference between malicious insiders and disgruntled employees lies in their motivation.
-Disgruntled employees abuse data as an emotional response.
+Disgruntled employees abuse data as an emotional response, whereas malicious insiders typically commit cybercrimes for financial gain or espionage.

-• Third-party providers and contractors – Usually, you have little control over cybersecurity on the side of third-party providers.
+• Third-party vendors and contractors — Usually, you have little control over cybersecurity on the side of third-party users.
 While you may audit their security controls as part of your selection process, this still does not guarantee the complete safety of your sensitive data.
-It is best to protect your remote connections from malicious subcontractors or compromised accounts.

 As you can see, not every dangerous insider is a malicious one.
-There is also a big threat of inadvertent mistakes, which are most often committed by employees and subcontractors.
-Every company can fall victim to these mistakes, and trying to eliminate human error is extremely hard.
+There is also a big risk of inadvertent mistakes, which are most often committed by employees and subcontractors.
+Any company can fall victim to these mistakes, and trying to eliminate human error is extremely hard.

-Your best bet is to improve the insider threat awareness of your employees with regard to best security practices and put policies in place that will limit the possibility of devastating human errors and help mitigate damage in case of a mistake.
+Your best bet is to improve insider threat awareness among your employees regarding best security practices and put cybersecurity policies in place that will limit the possibility of human error and help mitigate the damage in case of a mistake.

 Goals of insider attacks

 Insiders can target a variety of assets depending on their motivation.
 Usually, they focus on data that can be either easily sold on the black market (like personal information of clients or employees) or that can be crucial to company operations (such as marketing data, financial information, or intellectual property).
-Frequent targets of insider attacks include:
+The most common targets of insider attacks include:

 • Databases